Video Connects Soldiers to Their Loved Ones Back Home

 Families interested in Freedom Calls may contact their local telephone office or Vision Net at 1-877-449-8638.
 More Information on Freedom Calls may be found at www.vision.net or www.freedomcalls.org.

-Congratulations to the 2015 Youth Tour winner Teishia Gamble.
+Congratulations to the 2016 Youth Tour winner Kelly Seleg.

 Range Telephone Cooperative, Inc., in conjunction with the Foundation for Rural Service, is once again sponsoring an essay contest for high school juniors to win what has been referred to as a "trip of a lifetime".

-One high school junior will be selected to receive an all-expense-paid trip to Washington, D.C. to participate in the Foundation for Rural Service Youth Tour, June 4 - June 8, 2016.
-He/she will be joined by approximately 100 other high school juniors from across the United States.
+One high school junior will be selected to receive an all-expense-paid trip to Washington, D.C. to participate in the Foundation for Rural Service Youth Tour, June 3 - June 7, 2017.
+He/she will be joined by over 100 other high school juniors from across the United States.

 To qualify, students, or their parents: